Software Architecture: One-Tier, Two-Tier, Three Tier, N Tier

 One Tier application AKA Standalone application

-One tier architecture has all the layers such as Presentation, Business, Data Access layers in a single software package.
-Applications which handles all the three tiers such as MP3 player, MS Office are come under one tier application.
+One-tier architecture has all the layers such as Presentation, Business, Data Access layers in a single software package.
+Applications that handle all the three tiers such as MP3 player, MS Office come under the one-tier application.
 The data is stored in the local system or a shared drive.

 Two Tier application AKA Client-Server application

 The Two-tier architecture is divided into two parts:

 2. Database (Data Tier)

 The client system handles both Presentation and Application layers and the Server system handles the Database layer.
 It is also known as a client-server application.
 The communication takes place between the Client and the Server.
 The client system sends the request to the server system and the Server system processes the request and sends back the data to the Client System